csc-training/csc-env-eff/slides/09_singularity.md

   - May cause some changes to usage
   - See instructions for each software for details
 - Containers provide an easy way for you to install software
-  - Single command installation if a suitable container exists
+  - Single command installation if a suitable Docker or Singularity container exists

 # Containers
 - Containers are a way to package software with its dependencies (libraries, etc)